KunickiKarol/Training-Assistant/README.md

-# rAIght.move-backend
+# rAIght.move
 **View Poster.png for a summary!!!**

 ![Example of segmentation and mistake recognition result](assets/example_result.gif)

 ## About

-This project is a backend service built with FastAPI to provide insights and explanations for mistakes made during exercise performance.
-It aims to help users improve their exercise routines by offering detailed feedback.
-This is part of the project for the completion of the Master's degree in Artificial Intelligence.
+This is backend part of the project for the completion of the Master's degree in Artificial Intelligence.
+Project provide insights and explanations for mistakes made during exercise performance.
 ## Features

 - FastAPI framework for high performance